MJanasch/ThermoCup/README.md

 ##### Input data:
-'Data/ThermoCup_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for all three substrates ("mnet_Frc", "mnet_Suc", "mnet_For")
+'Data/ThermoCup_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for all three substrates ("mnet_Frc", "mnet_Suc", "mnet_For"), created in Step 1.

 EFM_Count data as part of 'Data/ThermoCup_InputDataforScores_Frc.mat', 'ThermoCup_InputDataforScores_Suc.mat' and 'ThermoCup_InputDataforScores_For.mat' for the three substrates, respectively.